SmritaPandey/sss-farmer-app/docs/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 - Users shall be able to withdraw consent at any time
 - Consent status shall be clearly displayed to users

+**REQ-PRIVACY-003: Aadhaar Masking**
+- Aadhaar numbers shall be masked everywhere in the UI except where explicitly required for input or verification
+- Only the last 4 digits of Aadhaar shall be visible; preceding digits shall be obfuscated
+- Screenshots/exports (e.g., ID card previews) shall not display full Aadhaar numbers
+- Logs and analytics shall never contain full Aadhaar values

 ### 5.4 Software Quality Attributes

 #### 5.4.1 Reliability